Can I put cooked potatoes in the compost?

 A good indicator of a healthy, blight-free potato, is when the potato is a clean white, throughout, when peeled.
 The peel from this will be safe to put in with the rest of the compost.

 Can potatoes grow from peelings?

 It’s possible for potato peelings to sprout into potato plants, in the compost heap.
-You can avoid this by taking care to peel the potato in a way that leaves a thin peel.
-Thick peelings will increase the risk of sprouting and is wasteful of the potato.
+You can avoid this by taking care to peel potatoes in a way that leaves a thin peel.
+Thick peelings will increase the risk of sprouting and is wasteful of potatoes.
 If there are signs of sprouting, it will always appear on the surface of the heap.
 It won’t occur deep down.
 If anything shows up, you can always pull it out and cut it up before putting it back into the compost.

 If sprouting occurs in a compost tumbler, like the Rolypig composter, the sprouted plants will break up and become crushed under the wait of all the rest of the compost in the drum when rolled over.
 This is another reason for rolling over a tumbler regularly because small plants may start to grow and you may not know that it’s happening.

 Can I compost leftover food?